hector4213/RubyFoodTracker/README.md

 ### But why?

-To practice CRUD operations in Ruby, get a sense of how Magical Rails really.
+To practice CRUD operations in Ruby, get a sense of how Magical Rails really is.
 Scaffolding and generating models, views and controllers are some great Ruby features!